 This approach can be particularly useful for initial screening of PPIs.
 It may become the method of choice when the fusion proteins of interest are expressed at levels that are simply insufficient for other approaches to be applied.
-Similarly, split luciferase complementation assay can be the best option if the proteins of interest are expressed at high levels, but this adversely affects their subcellular localization or is known to force non-specific interactions.
-Since the smaller fragment has only 11 amino acids, split luciferase complementation assay can be applied when using larger tags is impossible.
-Finally, it can be employed to further confirm data obtained using other techniques, as in the case here presented.
+Similarly, the split luciferase complementation assay can be the best option if the proteins of interest are expressed at high levels, but this adversely affects their subcellular localization or is known to force non-specific interactions.
+Since the smaller fragment has only 11 amino acids, the split luciferase complementation assay can be applied when using larger tags is impossible.
+Finally, it can be employed to further confirm data obtained using other techniques, as in the case presented here.

 PROTOCOL: